raj-msn/Port_Tariff.AI/README.md

 -   **Local**: [http://localhost:8000/docs](http://localhost:8000/docs)

 ⚠️ **Note**:

+- **IMPORTANT:** Provide complete vessel details in the payload (GT, LOA, port, days alongside, etc.) - missing information will be assumed from default values in the rule book, which may not reflect your specific vessel and timeline.

 - Due to AI model variability, the API may occasionally return incomplete results - simply retry the request if this occurs.

-- Provide complete vessel details in the payload (GT, LOA, port, days alongside, etc.) - missing information will be assumed from default values in the rule book, which may not reflect your specific vessel.
+- Performance: The live API is deployed on Render's free tier.
+Due to this, the service may experience cold starts and can take up to **1 minute** to respond on the first request after periods of inactivity.
+Use the local deployment if needed.

 ### Endpoints